Orlogsværftet

 Orlogsværftet (lit. 'the War yard') was a Danish naval shipyard under the Royal Danish Navy.
-Before 1924, it was an integral part of the naval base at Holmen in central Copenhagen, Denmark, with an independent management from 1692 when Olaus Judichær became the first factory director.
+Before 1924, it was an integral part of the naval base at Holmen in central Copenhagen, Denmark.
+It has an independent management from 1692, when Olaus Judichær became the first factory director.

-In 1924, the shipyard was established as a regular company under the Naval Ministry, responsible for building and maintaining naval ships and aircraft.
+In 1924, the shipyard was established as a regular company under the Naval Ministry.
+They were given the responsibility to build and maintain naval ships and aircraft.

-Orlogsværftet delivered its last newly built vessel in 1970, the submarine Nordkaperen, and continued as a repair yard until 1995, when the navy was moved out of Copenhagen to Korsør and Frederikshavn.
+Orlogsværftet delivered its last newly built vessel in 1970, the submarine Nordkaperen, and continued as a repair yard until 1995— when the navy was moved out of Copenhagen to Korsør and Frederikshavn.
 Maersk-owned Odense Steel Shipyard replaced Orlogsværftet as the navy's primary shipyard.

-In the 20th century the ship yard also produced a smaller number of civilian vessels, including ferrys for the Danish State Railways, boats for the Royal Danish Mail and a single ship for GN Store Nord.
+In the 20th century, the ship yard also produced a smaller number of civilian vessels; including ferrys for the Danish State Railways, boats for the Royal Danish Mail and a single ship for GN Store Nord.